 Book Now

-Students on the English for the Future (Coast) course will develop their critical thinking and problem-solving skills through exploring the United Nations Sustainable Development Goals, and will debate as future leaders how to take action and transform the world around them.
-The course takes place at the University of Sussex, the only university campus in England that is surrounded by a National Park.
-Although located in the countryside, the University is just 10 minutes away by train from the cosmopolitan city of Brighton.
+English for the Future course in Brighton will enable students to develop their critical thinking and problem-solving skills through exploring the United Nations Sustainable Development Goals, and will allow them to take part in debates as future leaders to take action and transform the world around them.
+Based at the University of Sussex - the only university campus in England that is surrounded by a National Park, the centre is just 10 minutes away by train from the cosmopolitan city of Brighton.
 This University campus, with many modern buildings and its award-winning architecture, can be described as a self-contained village.

 The Programme